CSALS/Tic-Tac-Toe/README.md

-Implementing tic-tac-toe using javascript libraries p5.js , react.
+- Implementing tic-tac-toe using javascript libraries p5.js , react.
-Also use pure javascript
+- Will also write in pure javascript